theguly/iris-doc-src/docs/operations/modules/natives/IrisVT.md

 The source code is available [here](https://github.com/dfir-iris/iris-vt-module).
 It is installed by default but needs to be configured to be enabled.

 ## Features
-Two types of enrichement mecanism are proposed :
+Two types of enrichment mechanism are proposed :

 - **Manual** : right-click on one or more IOCs and select ``Get VT insight``.
 This sends the targets IOCs to the module and insights will be fetched and applied.
 - **Automatic**: